echiang73/GoT-Train-Scheduler/README.md

 ## App Interface
 Instructions:
+* Compare each train schedule and how long until the next train will arrive.
-* Enter new train information and submit to display.
+* Enter new train information and first train time (in military time).
+* Click submit button to automate the calculations and display the new train information.
-* Click on the carousel control to control the slides.
+* Click on the carousel control to control the image slides.

 Click on the link!
 https://echiang73.github.io/GoT_train/